 “Any time a carrier or other regulated entity changes its name or address, or other details in their record.
-They should update their US DOT and operating authority record with FMCSA in a timely manner.
-In addition, FMCSA requires all entities under its jurisdiction to update their information every two years …” — FMCSA (Federal Motor Carrier Safety Administration) Upadting your USDOT Number
+They should update their USDOT and operating authority record with FMCSA in a timely manner.
+In addition, FMCSA requires all entities under its jurisdiction to update their information every two years.” — FMCSA (Federal Motor Carrier Safety Administration) Updating your USDOT Number

 And it’s not only producing USDOT numbers that adhere to Federal Motor Carrier Safety Administration regulations.
-But it’s also producing the numbers using high-quality material with inks that match that material.
-It’s print operators that know what they’re doing, as well as experienced installers.
-A USDOT number that peels off, falls apart, or bleeds doesn’t do you much good.
+But it’s also producing the numbers using high-quality material with inks recommended for that material.
+A USDOT number that peels off, or falls apart doesn’t do you much good.
 It’s not only when USDOT numbers are required and where to display them, but also how to do it correctly.